 Collaborate across organisations

-52% of the numbers we flag as ‘used by fraudsters’ have targeted more than one of our customers.
-That’s why the ability to securely check, update and share fraudster profiles between organisations within the platform is essential.
+More than 52% of the numbers we flag as ‘used by fraudsters’ have targeted more than one of our customers.
+That’s why the ability to securely check denylists, update and share fraudster profiles between organisations within the platform is essential.

-To find out more about how Smartnumbers can protect insurance company contact centres, contact us
+To find out more about how Smartnumbers have helped protect a UK insurance company contact centre, get The Proof.